ppszczepaniak-zz/SpringSecApp/README.md

 # SpringSecApp
-demo app for using Spring Security with KeyCloak authorisation
+demo app for using Spring Security with KeyCloak authorization